CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-8 (1): Updates During Installations / Removals

-> The organization updates the inventory of information system components as an integral part of component installations, removals, and information system updates.

 ##### AWS

 Website content is backed up daily by the AWS Managed Cloud hosting system, which is configured to take daily database snapshots